axelarnetwork/axelarate-community/EXTRA COMMANDS.md

 axelard q bitcoin rawTx
 ```

 Returns the signed bitcoin consolidation transaction.
-The transaction can then be submitted to bitcoin network.
+It can then be submitted to bitcoin network.
+This transaction consolidates all current deposits on the axelar network and pays out any outstanding withdrawal requests.

 ### Query the State of the Last Consolidation Transaction